 A common scenario for OLTP environments is to have monotonically increasing index values that are used to enforce primary key constraints, thus creating areas of high concurrency and potential contention: every new insert tries to update the same set of index blocks.
-Partitioned indexes, in particular hash partitioned indexes, can help alleviate this situation.
+Partitioned indexes, in particular hash-partitioned indexes, can help alleviate this situation.

-Performance in OLTP environments heavily relies on efficient index access, thus the choice of the most appropriate index strategy becomes crucial.
+Performance in OLTP environments heavily relies on performant index access, thus the choice of the most appropriate index strategy becomes crucial.
 The following section discusses best practices for deciding whether to partition indexes in an OLTP environment.

 A nonpartitioned index, while larger than individual partitioned index segments, always leads to a single index probe (or scan) if an index access path is chosen; there is only one segment for a table.
-The data access time and number of blocks being accessed are identical for both a partitioned and a nonpartitioned table.
+The data access time and number of blocks being accessed is identical for both a partitioned and a nonpartitioned table.

 A nonpartitioned index does not provide partition autonomy and requires an index maintenance operation for every partition maintenance operation that affects rowids (for example, drop, truncate, move, merge, coalesce, or split operations).